joagre/ratatoskr/ideas/r.md

  * Inheritance
  * Monads

-and more I am sure you will miss.
+There are most likely other elements that you might miss.

 ## Overall Structure